henryx/sequel/README.md

 ### Filters

-All filters are implemented via `Criterion` class and applied via `Query.where` method:
+All filters are implemented via `Criterion` class and applied at `Query.where` method:

 ```java
 String query=Query.from("test")